OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

 This one's simple.
 A Data Analyst scours data to spot patterns and find areas for improvement.

-Data Analysts help spot the things that impact user experience, such as feature problems or product navigation.
+This helps you spot the things that impact user experience, such as feature problems or product navigation.

 ## Example DevOps tools